jourquin/Nodus/devtools/tests/README.md

 and partial-run reporting.
 Detailed-stage checks also cover overlapping workers, exclusion of path-output time (including writer waits), nested automatic flushes counted only once, repeated alternatives, displaying only applicable stages, and merging/resetting reachability counters across workers.
+Outside-phase checks verify a 21-second timeline containing nested coordinator operations, overlapping worker jobs and idle gaps, plus partial failures, reset, stale-scope closure and no clock reads for disabled or foreign-thread scopes.
 Compilation uses a temporary directory and requires no external libraries.

 With `NodusC.displayComputingTimes` enabled, every assignment algorithm prints a worker breakdown in addition to the existing overall timings.
 The rows depend on the algorithm: